VIRO: Robust and Efficient Neuro-Symbolic Reasoning with Verification for Referring Expression Comprehension: Experiment

 \subsubsection{Efficiency of Compositional Reasoning on Standard REC Benchmarks}

-Table~\ref{tab:efficiency} provides a comprehensive evaluation of VIRO, against compositional reasoning REC baselines, focusing on its accuracy, execution efficiency, and throughput on standard REC benchmarks, using both GroundingDINO-T and GLIP-L. We report both Exc. (exclude failure accuracy) and Inc. (include failure accuracy), where the latter penalizes program failures as incorrect predictions, \textit{i.e.}, evaluating all datasets.
+Table~\ref{tab:efficiency} compares VIRO with compositional reasoning REC baselines on standard REC benchmarks in terms of accuracy, program failure rate (FR), and runtime efficiency.
 Due to space constraints, RefAdv results for linguistic understanding are reported in Appendix~\ref{appendix:refadv}.

-VIRO shows a remarkably low program failure rate less than 0.3\%, keeping its Inc. accuracy nearly identical to its Exc. accuracy.
-In contrast, HYDRA and NAVER frequently fail due to syntactically invalid LLM-generated programs and execution timeouts when no answer is found within a default number of iterations (\textit{e.g.}, 7 for HYDRA, 5 for NAVER as default value).
+To rigorously assess reliability, the inclusive accuracy (Inc.) strictly penalizes program failures as incorrect predictions~\cite{cai2025naver}.
+VIRO exhibits a remarkably low program failure rate of less than 0.3\%, making its Inc. and Exc. accuracies nearly identical.
+In contrast, HYDRA and NAVER frequently fail due to syntactically invalid LLM-generated programs or execution timeouts when no answer is found within their default iteration budgets (7 and 5, respectively).
 VIRO's integrated validator, with a maximum of 5 iterations, ensures that nearly all generated programs are executable, overcoming a critical bottleneck of previous compositional approaches.

-Furthermore, VIRO achieves high throughput (FPS) during the execution stage than other compositional reasoning methods.
-This demonstrates that VIRO incorporates a sophisticated reasoning layer via its operators without imposing a heavy computational burden, making it highly suitable for processing a large number of images as further analyzed in the following section.
-Additional analysis of pre-execution and execution time is presented in Appendix~\ref{appendix:runtime}, along with the models used in the compositional baselines and their VRAM requirements in Appendix~\ref{appendix:models}.